 •Realtime simulated altitude, velocity and acceleration display

 OpenRocket is an Open Source project licensed under the GNU GPL.
 This means that the software is free to use for whatever purposes, and the source code is also available for studying and extending.
 Originally written by Sampo Niskanen.

 RASAero is a combined aerodynamic analysis and flight simulation software package for model rockets, high power rockets, amateur rockets and sounding rockets.
 I found RASAero to be refreshingly easy to learn how to use.
 Menus are intuitive and the software provides a nice visual representation of the rocket being designed and good graphics showing the results of flight simulation.
 Simulation takes into account parameters such as launch angle, wind and parachute deployment, and as such provides results for both vertical and horizontal distance flown by a rocket.
-Other simulation results include mach number, angle of attack, Cd and Cl, drag force, CG and CP locations, stability margin, flight path angle and rocket atitude, over the full duration of the simulated flight.
-Results of simulation can be exported to Excel, which I find to be particularly useful.
+Other simulation results include mach number, angle of attack, Cd and Cl, drag force, CG and CP locations, stability margin, flight path angle and rocket attitude, over the full duration of the simulated flight.
+Results of simulation can be exported to Excel, which is a particularly useful feature.

 RASAero software is free.